ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     **FCIMC** and **MCDETS** calculations share many of the same options (see Walker Monte Carlo options, below).

+    **RESUMFCIMC** creates graphs out of connected determinants, and applies the H-matrix successively in order to achieve a local spawning algorithm.
+    This reduces to the original spawning algorithm when **GRAPHSIZE** is 2 and **HAPP** is 1.
+Uses many of the same options as **FCIMC**.

 **VERTEX** **GRAPHMORPH** [**HDIAG**]
     Set up an initial graph and systematically improve it, by applying the